JDASoftwareGroup/kartothek/docs/guide/getting_started.rst

         # Read only values table `core-table` where `f` < 2.5
         read_table("two-tables", store_url, table="core-table", predicates=[[("f", "<", 2.5)]])

-For a deeper dive into Kartothek you can take a look at :ref:`further_useful_features`.
-Also look at :ref:`efficient_querying`.

 .. _storefact: https://github.com/blue-yonder/storefact
 .. _dask: https://docs.dask.org/en/latest/